bcgov/citz-imb-sp-vdr/README.md

 3. Activate the solution
 4. Create a Permission Level titled *Read with Add* that is a copy of the *Read* Permission Level that is also granted the permission to Add Items to lists

 **Note:** if you are re-deploying or deploying a newer version, you will need to deactivate the old version prior to uploading to the Solution Gallery.
+If the solution fails to activate, delete it from the gallery and re-upload it.

 ## Instructions for site creation
 **Site Collection Administrators** or **Site Owners**